This post may contain affiliate links. Please read my disclosure and privacy policy.

 fruit compote in 3 white bowls.

-It’s quick to prepare.
-This recipe cooks in just 10 to 15 minutes, depending on the type of fruit you use, so it makes a fast dessert!
-It’s delicious served warm, or chilled from the fridge, so you can also make it ahead of time.
+It’s fast to prepare.
+This recipe cooks in just 10 to 15 minutes, depending on the type of fruit you use.

 fruit compote ingredients labeled on white surface.

-If using fresh fruit, slice it into 1-inch chunks, so it will cook down faster.
-There’s no need to peel fruit, like peaches, unless you want to, but be sure to remove any seeds or pits.
+If using fresh fruit, slice it into 1-inch chunks so it cooks down faster.
+There’s no need to peel fruit like peaches unless you want to, but be sure to remove any seeds or pits.

 When using frozen fruit, the prep work is already done for you!
 Just open the bag of frozen fruit and pour it into the pot.